Karen Duffy

-Karen "Duff" Duffy (born May 23, 1961) is an American writer, model, television personality, and actress.
-She is a certified hospital chaplain, a former Coney Island Mermaid Queen, and one of People Magazine's "50 Most Beautiful People" in 1993.
+Karen "Duff" Duffy (born May 23, 1962) is an American writer, model, television personality, and actress.
+She is a certified hospital chaplain, a former Coney Island Mermaid Queen, and one of People Magazine's "50 Most Beautiful Women" in 1993.
 In 1995, Duffy was diagnosed with a rare form of the disease sarcoidosis called neurosarcoidosis.
-Since then, she's written two books about her experience living with chronic pain and is a member of the Alliance for the Ethical Treatment of Pain Patients.
+Since then, she has written two books about her experience living with chronic pain and is a member of the Alliance for the Ethical Treatment of Pain Patients.

 Early life

-Duffy was raised Catholic, and is of Irish descent.
+Duffy was raised Catholic, and is of Irish ancestry.
 She attended Park Ridge High School in Park Ridge, New Jersey, graduating in 1979.
 She received a bachelor's degree in recreational therapy from the University of Colorado Boulder.

 Film and television career

 By 1989, Duffy was modeling and appearing in television commercials.
 She was a VJ for MTV in the early 1990s, under the name "Duff."
 She had small roles in a handful of films including Dumb and Dumber and Blank Check, and by 1995 was working as a correspondent for documentary filmmaker Michael Moore on his television shows TV Nation and The Awful Truth.
 She also was a Revlon "Charlie Girl" as well as the face of Almay Cosmetics, and co-hosted the pay-per-view television event, Elvis: The Tribute from the Memphis Pyramid in 1994 with Kris Kristofferson.

 In 2006, Duffy hosted House of Tiny Terrors on TLC.
 On July 7, 2007, she appeared on the Live Earth telecast on the Bravo Channel as a co-host at Giants Stadium, East Rutherford, New Jersey.

 In 2008, Duffy began working with New York City's NYC Media on a series of emergency preparedness videos.
 The videos, which mimic the style of the network TV show Secrets of New York, help raise awareness of the perils of natural disasters and preventative actions families should take to prepare for them.